kelteseth/ScreenPlay/README.md

 </div>

 <div align="center">
-ScreenPlay is an open source cross plattform app for displaying Wallpaper, Widgets and AppDrawer.
+ScreenPlay is an open source cross platform app for displaying Wallpaper, Widgets and AppDrawer.
 It is written in modern C++17/Qt5/QML.
 Binaries with workshop support are available for Windows/Linux/MacOSX via <a href="https://store.steampowered.com/about/">Steam</a>.
 Join our community: <a href="https://screen-play.app/">Homepage</a>, <a href="https://forum.screen-play.app/">Forum</a>, <a href="https://discord.gg/3RygPHZ">Discord</a>
-<br> Visit our <a href="https://aimber.gitlab.io/ScreenPlayDocs/"> Developer Documentation</a> and our <a href="https://aimber.gitlab.io/ScreenPlayDocs/"> Getting Started Guide</a>!
+<br> Visit our <a href="https://kelteseth.gitlab.io/ScreenPlayDocs/"> Developer Documentation</a> and our <a href="https://kelteseth.gitlab.io/ScreenPlayDocs/"> Getting Started Guide</a>!
 <br>
 <h3><a href="https://steamcommunity.com/app/672870/">Download ScreenPlay!</a></h3>